-Enclosed and on the course website you find a list with papers.
+Enclosed you find a list with papers.
 Please take a deep look at it.
 Then choose three different papers with preferences first, second, third choice.
-The deadline for your selection is April 28.
+The deadline for your selection is April 26.
 Please send your preferences to Sigrid Trägenap via email: traegenap@fias.uni-frankfurt.de along with your Studiengang, Modulzuordnung (if known), Prüfungsordnung and Matrikelnummer.
 Include the keyword [SeminarCN] in the title in the subject of your email.